awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 If you've previously created `AWSCloud9SSMAccessRole` and `AWSCloud9SSMInstanceProfile` by creating a no\-ingress EC2 environment [with the console](#using-the-console) or [running AWS CLI commands](#aws-cli-instance-profiles), the service role and instance profile are already available for use\.

 **Note**
-If you try to create an AWS CloudFormation stack for a no\-ingress EC2 environment without first creating the required service role and instance profile, the stack is not created and the following error message is displayed:
+If you try to create an AWS CloudFormation stack for a no\-ingress EC2 environment without first creating the required service role and instance profile, the stack isn't created and the following error message is displayed:
 Instance profile AWSCloud9SSMInstanceProfile does not exist in account\.

 When creating a no\-ingress EC2 environment for the first time using AWS CloudFormation, you can define the `AWSCloud9SSMAccessRole` and `AWSCloud9SSMInstanceProfile` as IAM resources in the template\.